berezhinskiy/ecoflow_exporter/README.md

 ecoflow_inv_inv_out_vol{device_sn="XXXXXXXXXXXXXXXX"} 244582.0
 ```

-All metrics produced are prefixed with `ecoflow` and reports label `device_sn` for multiple device support
+All metrics are prefixed with `ecoflow` and reports label `device_sn` for multiple device support.

 ## Disclaimers

-__Disclaimer 1__: This project is in no way connected to EcoFlow the company, and is entirely developed as a fun project with no guarantees of anything
+⚠️ This project is in no way connected to EcoFlow company, and is entirely developed as a fun project with no guarantees of anything.

-__Disclaimer 2__: Unexpectedly, some values are always zero (like `ecoflow_bms_ems_status_fan_level` and `ecoflow_inv_fan_state`).
+⚠️ Unexpectedly, some values are always zero (like `ecoflow_bms_ems_status_fan_level` and `ecoflow_inv_fan_state`).
 It is not a bug in the exporter.
 No need to create an issue.
 The exporter just converts the MQTT payload to Prometheus format.
-It implements small hacks like [here](ecoflow_mqtt_prometheus_exporter.py#L95-L99), but in general, values is provided by the device as is.
+It implements small hacks like [here](ecoflow_mqtt_prometheus_exporter.py#L99-L103), but in general, values is provided by the device as it is.
 To dive into received payloads, enable `DEBUG` logging.

-__Disclaimer 3__: This has only been tested with __DELTA 2__
+⚠️ This has only been tested with __DELTA 2__ Please, create an issue to let me know if exporter works well (or not) with your model.

 ## Usage